Assignments + Course Evaluation

 Details: Although these are not formal academic papers, they should be carefully written and cited nevertheless.
 Include direct quotes from the readings that support your integration of the material.
 Be specific about the works you’re discussing, give details to back up any assertions you may make, include references, page numbers, and in-text citations when appropriate.
 Finally, pay attention to grammar and mechanics.

-Integration papers are due, in hard copy, on their due date.
+Integration papers are due on their due date at the start of class.
+If class starts at 12:20, that is when your paper is due in Canvas.
 Technology failure is not an excuse.
 Plan ahead – do not wait until the last minute.
-Allow time to print and staple your papers before class begins so that you are not tardy.
-If you are absent from class you can submit your paper via Blackboard.
+You may want to print a hard copy to use in class discussion.
+I will not collect hard copies.
+If you are absent from class you can still submit your paper via Canvas.
+A doctor’s note will give you an extra week to complete an assignment.

-To promote the integration of theory and practice, a blog post will be due each Friday after the week’s in class design activity (10 total).
+To promote the integration of theory and practice, a blog post will be due each Friday after the week’s in class design activity.
 This post will include:

 1) 5+ clear and engaging photographs or a video of your work from the week’s design-related activities.

 2) a 100-200 word write-up, video, screen recording, or sound file (think short podcast or video blog) of what you achieved (or what you were working toward) from a data-storytelling perspective.
 Use vocabulary, concepts, and ideas from the week’s reading material and any additional course material to link theory with practice.
 Make it a habit to thoroughly relate your design work with the readings.
 (This includes material from your Integration Papers.)
 Assessment of your blogging activity is ongoing throughout the semester.
-Post your link to your blog by Friday at 5PM.
-Late work is not accepted.
+Post your link to your blog by Sunday at midnight.
+Late work receives a zero.

-This midterm is a two-part examination of your critical thinking about themes in the course.
+This midterm is an examination of your critical thinking about themes in the course.
 Part 1 will ask you to engage in a data-storytelling problem.
-Part 2 will ask you to write an argumentative essay.
-In this essay include a clear, compelling thesis statement and strong supporting evidence to support your argument.
-Essays should be 500 words in length.
+More details to come.

-For the final project, you will design and produce a narrative experience that tells a story with data, around data, or about data.
+For the group project, you will design and produce a narrative experience that tells a story with data, around data, or about data.
 It could be a data visualization on the web, a physical installation using hardware and human bodies, or an interactive documentary experience.
+You may work with one or more partners.
 More details TBA.